TomKrauss/pks-edit/doc/manual/macro_language.md

 and Java such as a JSON like syntax for declaring maps, spread operators, annotations and Java like numeric literals.

 ### Syntax Overview
-The PKS-Edit Macro Language supports the most common operators  and functions and variable declarations as a C program.
+The PKS Edit Macro Language supports the most common operators  and functions and variable declarations as a C program.
 There is no explicit memory management necessary - the macro interpreter performs all object allocations and deallocations automatically for you.

 Here is a sample showing a piece of macro code, which will calculate the factorial of a number to enter and display the